HoodieSJ/PowerSimulation_AAILab/README.md

 # Ordered Risk and Confidence Regularization for Robust Training from Biased Dataset

 This code provides an pytorch implementation for the paper `Ordered Risk and Confidence Regularization for Robust Training from Biased Dataset`.
 Our paper introduces a debiasing algorithm, coined Ordered Risk and Confidence regularization (ORC), that relatively regularizes the confidence and the risk of the subgroups in the dataset.

-We provide experiments for various settings with skewedness and random seeds.
+We provide experiments on Colored-MNIST and Corrupted CIFAR-10 datasets with various skewedness and random seeds.

 --------------------
 ## How to run the code